Major complication of cholelithiasis (i.e., gallstones); symptomatic gallstones are common before developing

 RUQ tenderness, a distended RUQ mass, and positive Murphy sign are key examination findings.

 Ultrasound is the initial test of choice; hepatobiliary iminodiacetic acid (HIDA) scanning and magnetic resonance imaging may be helpful in cases where diagnosis is unclear.

 Treatment is early cholecystectomy.

-Acute cholecystitis is acute gallbladder inflammation, and is one of the major complications of cholelithiasis (the presence of gallstones).
-In most cases (90%), acute cholecystitis is caused by complete cystic duct obstruction due to an impacted gallstone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
-In 5% of cases, bile inspissation (due to dehydration) or bile stasis (due to trauma or severe systemic illness) can block the cystic duct, causing an acalculous cholecystitis.
+Acute cholecystitis is acute inflammation of the gallbladder, and is one of the major complications of cholelithiasis (the presence of gallstones).
+In most cases (90%), acute cholecystitis is caused by obstruction of the cystic duct due to a stone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
+In 5% of cases, bile inspissation (due to dehydration) or bile stasis (due to trauma or severe systemic illness) can block the cystic duct, causing acalculous cholecystitis.

 Professor of Surgery